lucasvmiguel/integration/README.md

 ## How to use

-See how to use all the available tests cases below.
+See how to use all the available types of test cases below.

 ### HTTP